 Micaela first started making YouTube videos to assure her concerned parents of their teenage daughter’s safety in Japan.
 “I was living in Kumamoto and I was 18 years old.
 The intention was to just show them where I live—it’s clean, the weather’s beautiful, here are my friends, they’re not crazy.”
 Six years, countless more videos and eleven million views later, the entrepreneurial young Canadian is making a comfortable living from her original online content.
 Dealing in short, sweet snippets of insight into everyday life, Micaela’s success can be attributed to hard work, open-mindedness and an insistent focus on the more humorous side of the Japanese experience.
 “I made a video about toilets—y’know the ones in the ground—and how they freak me out.
 The foreign reaction was ‘Ew, that’s gross,’ and the Japanese reaction was ‘Actually, I hate those too!’
 I think we can bond over squat toilets, y’know!?”
 With modelling, advertising and voice-over work also under her belt, there’s no telling what interesting turn Micaela’s career might take next, but one thing’s for sure: she’ll keep us updated on YouTube.
 We chatted with Micaela about blogging, dealing with trolls and navigating the Japanese media as a foreigner.
 Read the full interview below.

-What does “freelance new media specialist” mean?
+Hi Micaela.
+So what does “freelance new media specialist” mean?

 My main thing is blogging.
 I have a little bit of a popular YouTube following.